MEAN-stack/Datepicker/README.md

 This works really well but it doesn't look very good.
 I want the new `select` element to be adjacent to the other datepicker elements.
 I can think of a couple of ways to achieve this.
 I'll demonstrate both ways in the following two sections.

 ## Step 6 - Transclusion

+In AngularJS transclusion means inserting one part of an HTML document into another by reference.
+In the context of directives it means allowing a directive to wrap arbitrary HTML content.
+In our case the `myDatepicker` directive will wrap the quick dates `select` element